SamuelEarl/rust-notes/README.md

 * Rust is an expression-based language, which means that you can set a variable to equal the result of a condition evaluation (e.g. with an `if else` or `match` statement).
 * This is similar to JavaScript ternary expressions.
 * See the `expressions.rs` file for an example.

+# Implementations (impl)

+* `impl` blocks are similar to methods in class-based programming languages.